jackalchenxu/react_naive_book_redux/README.md

 - remove `context/store` from `Header`, `Content`, `Index` and move it into a separate `react-redux`

 - introduce `Dumb Component` and `connect`(connecting `context/store` with `Dumb Component`)
+  - use `mapStateToProps`

-- leftover: `Header` etc. cannot refresh after `context/store` is removed from the component
+- leftover: `Header` etc. cannot refresh after `context/store` is removed from the component, and ThemeSwitch still use `context/store`

 3nd version

 - remove `context/store` from `ThemeSwitch` and fix refresh issue
-- introduce `mapStateToProps` and `mapDispatchToProps`
+- introduce `mapDispatchToProps`